Language: EN

 This version represented a consolidation and simplification of the .NET ecosystem, offering a unified platform for application development across multiple operating systems and devices.

-A consolidation that wouldn’t have been necessary if they hadn’t started chopping up the Framework… but well, who knows 🤷
+A consolidation that wouldn’t have been necessary if they hadn’t started chopping up the Framework… but well, what do I know 🤷

 And we arrive at the present, where .NET continues to evolve by leaps and bounds.
-With the arrival of .NET 6 and .NET 7, Microsoft has continued to improve the performance, compatibility, and ease of use of the framework.
+With the arrival of .NET 6 and .NET 7, Microsoft has continued to improve the performance, compatibility, and usability of the framework.

-Additionally, new technologies continuously introduced, such as ASP.NET Core, Entity Framework Core, MAUI, or Blazor, have opened up new possibilities and attracted a new generation of developers.
+Moreover, new technologies like ASP.NET Core, Entity Framework Core, MAUI, or Blazor have opened new possibilities and attracted a new generation of developers.

-Moreover, it features integration with Azure (Microsoft’s cloud platform), offering a wide range of services and tools that facilitate the deployment and management of cloud applications.
+Additionally, it features integration with Azure (Microsoft’s cloud platform), offering a wide range of services and tools that facilitate the deployment and management of applications in the cloud.

-In short, we hope that it has plenty of life left, as it is a great programming language, Open Source, and truly cross-platform.
+In short, we hope it has many more years ahead, as it is a great programming language, Open Source, and truly cross-platform.